gbagnoli/tzbuddy.rs/README.md

 Usage
 =======

 See `tzbuddy --help` for all available options.

-There is no configuration, so you probably want to create an alias in your shell.
+Prior to version `0.3`, `tzbuddy` did not support configuration files, and you had to create an alias on the shell.

+Since version `0.3` there is support for configuration.
+Simply pass `--save` and `tzbuddy` will remember flags when running without.
+Eventual options on the commandline takes precedence. `--no-config` will skip loading the config.
+Running `--save` without any other option will save an empty config.

 Development
 ===========